jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

-1.  [spring-boot-gemfire-name] figures out the connection criteria needed to connect your client to the servers in the Pivotal Cloud Cache (PCC) cluster, which is technically extracted from the VCAP environment. [spring-boot-gemfire-name] will connect the Spring Boot app to the PCC Locators.
+1.  [spring-boot-gemfire-name] figures out the connection criteria needed to connect your client to the servers in the [vmware-gemfire-name] for TAS cluster, which is technically extracted from the VCAP environment. [spring-boot-gemfire-name] will connect the Spring Boot app to the [vmware-gemfire-name] for TAS Locators.

-2.  [spring-boot-gemfire-name] automatically authenticates your Spring Boot app with the PCC cluster providing your app was correctly bound to the PCC service instance so the app can access the servers in the cluster.
+2.  [spring-boot-gemfire-name] automatically authenticates your Spring Boot app with the [vmware-gemfire-name] for TAS cluster providing your app was correctly bound to the [vmware-gemfire-name] for TAS service instance so the app can access the servers in the cluster.

-3. If Transport Layer Security (TLS) were required and SSL enabled, you could simply set the `spring.data.gemfire.security.ssl.use-default-context` property in Spring Boot’s `application.properties` and [spring-boot-gemfire-name] would connect your client to the Locator(s) and Servers in the PCC cluster using SSL.
+3. If Transport Layer Security (TLS) were required and SSL enabled, you could simply set the `spring.data.gemfire.security.ssl.use-default-context` property in Spring Boot’s `application.properties` and [spring-boot-gemfire-name] would connect your client to the Locator(s) and Servers in the [vmware-gemfire-name] for TAS cluster using SSL.

-4.  [spring-boot-gemfire-name] still sends configuration metadata to the PCC cluster to ensure the correct Region and Index configuration on the server-side to match your client app.
+4.  [spring-boot-gemfire-name] still sends configuration metadata to the [vmware-gemfire-name] for TAS cluster to ensure the correct Region and Index configuration on the server-side to match your client app.